braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 You can also upload a CSV file after selecting to create a catalog in the browser.

 {% alert note %}
-Note that Braze processes time values based on the dashboard timestamp.
+Braze processes time values based on the dashboard timestamp.
 For example, if a column has a value of "03/13/2024" and your time zone is the Pacific Time Zone, this time would be imported to Braze as "Mar 12, 2024, 5:00 PM".
 {% endalert %}

 #### Example catalog